DavidMorano/rightcore/libdam/README.txt

 graph.hh	some graph thing?
-minmaxelem.hh	find maximum and minimum in a range over a list-like object obuf.hh		ourput-buffer (used interanlly in some point solution things) returnstatus.hh	manage return status (I guess for some point soluations0 singlist.hh	a single-link list (not brain-damaged and better than STL) sort_insertion.hh	an insertion sort (for C++) sort_merge.hh		a merge sort (for C++)
+minmaxelem.hh	find maximum and minimum in a range over a list-like object obuf.hh		ourput-buffer (used interanlly in some point solution things) returnstatus.hh	manage return status (I guess for some point soluations singlist.hh	a single-link list (not brain-damaged and better than STL) sort_insertion.hh	an insertion sort (for C++) sort_merge.hh		a merge sort (for C++)